jg-digital-media/jgdm_mobile_hamburger_menu/README.md

 # jgdm_mobile_hamburger_menu   v1.1

+## Project Status

-Setup for a mobile website with a hamburger menu
++ Setup for a mobile website with a hamburger menu

-Using jQuery for mobile menu toggling for now.
++ Using jQuery for mobile menu toggling for now.

++ Menu toggles from top

 **Last update:** 07th September 2020